Faculty Senate Constitution

 - The Faculty Senate shall act as a Professional Standards and Relations Committee and as a Salary Committee.

 - The Faculty Senate shall meet as often as it deems necessary, but at least once each semester for general faculty business.
-At least once per semester, it will meet with the college president.

 - The Faculty Senate may appoint ad hoc committees as needed.
 These committees may consist of faculty not on the Senate (For example: Election Committee, Nominating Committee, etc.).